 regard them as a part of the truth.
 Through false doctrines, Satan gains a foothold, and captivates the minds of men, causing them to hold theories that have no foundation in truth.
 Men boldly teach for doctrines the commandments of men; and as traditions pass on, from age to age, they acquire a power over human mind.
 But age does not make error truth, neither

 does its burdensome weight cause the plant of truth to become a parasite.
+The tree of truth

 bears its own genuine fruit, showing its true origin and nature.
 The parasite of error